Marvy936/Kubernetes/kubernetes_notes.md

 ```
 ---

-## Executing Commands on Startup or Before Shutdown
+## Executing Commands on Startup / Shutdown

 Kubernetes has a few different ways to run commands within a container at key moments.
 The most common way is to define the entry point and arguments for your container directly in your Deployment manifest.